xueyouchao/xueyouchao.github.io-hexo/source/_posts/CompileTimeString.md

 ## c++11/c++14 solutions
 In c++11/c++14, constexpr provides us a new way to the perfect solution for compile time string hashing.
 However different c++ compilers support the new standard differently and we still need to make sure the code is fully tested on multiple compilers.

 So first let's first pick up an easy Hash function to start.
-The trick is to utilize the c++
+The trick is to utilize the c++11

-* template/macro (compile time requirement)
+* template/macro (two ways for compile time processing)
 * constexpr syntax

 to pre-calculate the hash value and sometimes with the help of template recursion in compile time.